 5184 ./a.out

-A patch does exist to add the functionally but is limited and requires adding each combination individually.
+A patch does exist to add the functionality but is limited and requires adding each combination individually.

-When I was using virtual keyboard mapping strategy in Evmodkey I doing all the remapping inside the application as well, this eliminated the necessity for an secondary map.
-However, without secondary map when key where remapped to existing keys collsion would occur and pressing them together could cause issues as libinput could not tell them apart.
+When I was using the virtual keyboard mapping strategy in Evmodkey I did all the remapping inside the application as well; this eliminated the need for a secondary map.
+However, without a secondary map, when keys were remapped to existing keys collisions could occur, and pressing them together could cause issues because libinput could not tell them apart.